Irrelevant ads appear on the page

 If the AdSense code is placed on pages with content primarily in an unsupported language, we may show irrelevant ads or ads in another language.
 As noted in our programme policies, publishers may not display ads on pages with content primarily in an unsupported language, so please remove the ad code from these pages until we're able to support your language.

-If you block ads from a high number of advertiser URLs, then we may no longer have other ads available to target to your content, and we may show irrelevant ads or no ads at all.
+If you block ads from a high number of advertiser URLs, we may no longer have other ads available to target to your content, we may show irrelevant ads or no ads.

 If none of the reasons above apply to your site, and your pages are still showing irrelevant ads, review our ads troubleshooter to fix the problem.